Meenu Gaur: Qatil Haseenaon Ke Naam

 Qatil Haseenaon Ke Naam is an Indian and Pakistani crime fiction drama original web series streaming on ZEE5.
 It is created and directed by British-Indian director Meenu Gaur and written by Farjad Nabi and Meenu Gaur.
 The series is produced by Hasan Raza Abidi and Shailja Kejriwal.
 This six episode web series was released on 10 December 2021.
 It stars Rubya Chaudhry, Sanam Saeed, Sarwat Gilani, Eman Suleman and Faiza Gillani in the lead roles.

 World on Fire

 In 2022, Meenu Gaur directed episodes on the second season of BBC's hit drama, World on Fire.
-The second series will air on BBC One and BBC iPlayer in 2023.
+The second series aired on BBC One and BBC iPlayer in 2023.

 Murder is Easy

 On February 22, 2023 it was announced that she would direct Murder is Easy, based on the classic novel by Agatha Christie.
-The show is being adapted by Sian Ejiwunmi-Le Berre, produced by Mammoth Screen and Agatha Christie Limited for BBC One and iPlayer, with BritBox International.
+The screenplay was written by Sian Ejiwunmi-Le Berre, produced by Mammoth Screen and Agatha Christie Limited for BBC One and iPlayer, with BritBox International.